Tuition and Financial Aid

 Required Course Load

-  The course load requirement for students receiving each type of aid, with the exception of the Federal Pell Grant, is at least one-half the normal course load.
+The course load requirement for students receiving each type of aid, apart from the Federal Pell Grant, is at least one-half the normal course load.
 Undergraduate students must maintain no fewer than 6 semester credit hours for each term of enrollment to be considered half-time for financial aid purposes.
 There is no distinction between a regular, long semester and a short summer term when determining the required semester course load.
 Students should contact the Office of Financial Aid before they reduce their course load to determine what effect the reduced course load will have on current and future financial aid eligibility.

 Renewal of Financial Aid

 For a student to be considered for a renewal of financial aid, a new Free Application for Federal Student Aid (FAFSA) and supporting documents must be submitted for each academic year.
 If you do not meet federal eligibility requirements to be considered a citizen or eligible non-citizen of the United States, but have been classified as a Texas resident and are therefore eligible to pay the Texas in-state tuition rate, you may complete a paper version of the Texas Application for Student Financial Aid (TASFA) available to be downloaded and printed at www.collegeforalltexans.com.
 This must be submitted directly to the Office of Financial Aid.

 The University reserves the right to adjust or cancel awarded financial aid when the information used to make the award changes.
 Partial or full repayment of awards may be required.

 Any change in a recipient's financial situation such as, but not limited to, additional grants, scholarships, or private student loans, must be reported to the Office of Financial Aid.
 Federal law governing the administration of financial aid requires UT Dallas to consider most forms of grants, scholarships, and private loans as a resource, without regard to the source or how the aid is disbursed, when awarding federal student financial aid.